willduff/mixedreality-enthusiast-guide/docs/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md

 For the best experience with Windows Mixed Reality you want to start with a new [Windows Mixed Reality-ready PC](https://www.microsoft.com/en-us/windows/windows-mixed-reality-devices#wmrpcs) or a Windows Mixed Reality-compatible PC that can provide Windows Mixed Reality Ultra experiences.
 Windows Mixed Reality Ultra provides crisper visuals at higher refresh rates, more apps and experiences including the most graphics-intensive games, mirroring of your Windows Mixed Reality experience on your desktop and the ability to record and share (photo and video) your experiences with others.

-To see if your PC can run Windows Mixed Reality review the hardware guidelines below and run the [Windows Mixed Reality PC Check App](https://www.microsoft.com/store/apps/9nzvl19n7cnc).
+To see if your PC can run Windows Mixed Reality review the hardware guidelines below and run the [Mixed Reality Portal App](https://www.microsoft.com/store/apps/9NG1H8B3ZC7M).

 Remember, your performance will vary depending on your exact setup.
 You'll also need to make sure your PC has the [right ports](recommended-adapters-for-windows-mixed-reality-capable-pcs.md) for the Windows Mixed Reality immersive headset that you are using.